 1. Get back to nature at Grants Picnic Ground

 Get up close to wild, native birds at Grants Picnic Ground, in the Sherbrooke Forest.
-Buy a token for $4 to feed them, or walk the grounds and do your own bird-watching – cockatoos, rosellas and parrots are among the wildlife at the park.
+Walk the grounds and do your own bird-watching – cockatoos, rosellas and parrots are among the wildlife at the park.
 Grab some food at Grants on Sherbrooke, or if you prefer to bring your own, there are barbecues and picnic tables to have a cook-up.
 Then spend some time walking the nearby tracks, including the Margaret Lester Forest Walk, which is a 500m, 15-minute loop that is easy for prams to navigate.